seeruk/es2csv/README.md

 `es2csv` is very easy to use.
 CSV output will go to stdout, any log output goes to stderr.

 ```
-Usage of ./es2csv:
+Usage of es2csv:
   -fields string
         A comma separated list of fields to include
   -host string
         The Elasticsearch host, e.g. 'http://localhost:9200'
   -index string
         An [optional] index to search within
   -query string
         A Lucene-syntax search query
+  -raw-query string
+        An Elasticsearch JSON query object
 ```

 Example: